fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     Lastly, we define a function for iterating over the dataset vintages, downloading and processing the data, fitting the random forest and AR models to the data, and generating the one-month-ahead forecasts.
+For comparison purposes, we also include the random walk (RW) model, which always predicts that next month's inflation will be the same as the current month's inflation, as in <a href="#references">[2]</a>.
     </p>

 .. code:: python